lupyuen/lupyuen.github.io/src/usb2.md

 [_Transmit Control Data as Host in Mentor Graphics USB Controller (Page 126)_](https://linux-sunxi.org/images/7/73/Musbmhdrc.pdf)

-# Understand the FreeBSD Driver
+# Inside the FreeBSD Driver

 _Do we copy the FreeBSD Driver into NuttX?_